ABOUT

 BIOGRAPHY

-Lara has given keynotes, presentations, lecture series and workshops at many venues, including universities, colleges and other institutions in Australia, Austria, Brazil, Canada, China, Denmark, England, France, Italy, the Netherlands, Scotland and the USA.
+Lara has given keynotes, presentations, lecture series and workshops at universities, colleges and other institutions in Australia, Austria, Brazil, Canada, China, Denmark, England, France, Italy, Ireland, the Netherlands, Scotland and the USA.
 She has appeared on BBC TV and radio along with many other stations in the UK, US and Australia.
-Her work has been positively reviewed and featured in a wide range of newspapers and magazines in the UK, US, Europe, Australia and South America.
+Her work has been positively reviewed and featured in a wide range of newspapers and magazines in the UK, US, Europe, Australia and Latin America.
 In recent years she has been interviewed by many outlets including the ABC in Australia, BBC Woman’s Hour in the UK, BBC Capital in the U.S., the London Financial Times, Stern magazine in Germany, and Spain’s El Periódico de España.

 SUBSCRIBE TO LARA'S NEWSLETTER